Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-i-sections-2.md

 </MacWindow>

 ### SSH Configuration
-nodectl will update the SSH configuration to lock down the Node and disable some security vulnerabilities.
+nodectl will update the SSH configuration to lock down the node and disable some security vulnerabilities.

 <MacWindow>
 nodectl installing [ mainnet ]<br />